 What is the ASIAN WATERBIRD CENSUS?

 Every January, thousands of volunteers across Asia and Australasia visit wetlands in their country and count waterbirds.
-This event is called the Asian Waterbird Census (AWC), which is part of a global waterbird monitoring programme, the International Waterbird Census (IWC: see the next section), coordinated by Wetlands International.
+This event is called the Asian Waterbird Census (AWC), which is part of a global waterbird monitoring programme, the International Waterbird Census (IWC: see later section), coordinated globally by Wetlands International.

 The census has three major objectives: